georgian-io/LLM-Finetuning-Toolkit/docs/docs/research/redpajama.md

 In this repository, we have experimented with all of the above variations.

-## What does this folder contain?

-This folder contains ready-to-use scripts, using which you can do the following:

-- Finetuning RedPajama using PeFT methodology QLoRA:
-  - `redpajama_classification.py`: Finetune on News Group classification dataset
-  - `redpajama_summarization.py`: Finetune on Samsum summarization dataset
-- Prompts used:
-  - `prompts.py`: Zero-shot, Few-shot and instruction tuning for classification and summarization
-- Perform hyperparameter optimization over a well-constrained search space:
-  - `run_lora.sh`: Ablation study on LoRA's parameters
-  - `sample_ablate.sh`: Ablation study over sample complexities
-- Infer RedPajama using trained checkpoints:
-  - `redpajama_baseline_inference.py`: Infer in zero-shot and few-shot settings using RedPajama-3B or 7B Instruct versions
-  - `redpajama_classification_inference.py`: Infer on News Group classification dataset
-  - `redpajama_summarization_inference.py`: Infer on Samsum summarization dataset
-- Infer across a different settings:
-  - `baseline_inference.sh`: Loop over all settings to perform zero-shot and few-shot prompting across classification and summarization tasks

 ## Evaluation Framework

 In this section, we bring to you our insights after extensively experimenting with RedPajama-3B and 7B across different tasks.
 For a thorough evaluation, we need to evaluate the **four pillars**: